kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

 had something mapped to that key combination.
 The `<blah>` part of the message will tell you what was the key combination that failed.

-Look in the options section and see if which of the default mappings conflict with your own.
+Look in the _Options_ section and see if any of the default mappings conflict with your own.
 Then change that option value to something else so that the conflict goes away.

+### I get `'GLIBC_2.XX' not found (required by libclang.so)` when starting Vim

+Your system is too old for the precompiled binaries from llvm.org.
+Compile Clang on your machine and then link against the `libclang.so` you just produced.
+See the full installation guide for help.

 ### I'm trying to use a Homebrew Vim with YCM and I'm getting segfaults